infinity-wall/hackintosh-dell-latitude-5400/README.md

 ---

-## ⚠️ Aviso Legal
+## ⚠️ Disclaimer

-Este guia é fornecido apenas para fins educacionais.
+This guide is provided for educational purposes only.
-Instalar o macOS em hardware não-Apple viola o EULA da Apple.
+Installing macOS on non-Apple hardware violates Apple's EULA.
-Use por sua conta e risco.
+Use at your own risk.

 ---

-> Feito com ☕ e muita paciência.
+> Made with ☕ and a lot of patience.
-> Se te ajudou, deixa uma ⭐ no repositório!
+> If this helped you, drop a ⭐ on the repo!